vibhorag101/vibhorag101/README.md

 - 👨‍🎓 Doing my Undergraduate Degree @ IIITD

-- 👨‍💻 Experience developing websites, Java apps and working with Linux.
-Currently doing `Machine Learning` course at IIIT Delhi.
+- 👨‍💻 Experience developing Machine Learning Models, websites, Java apps and working with Linux.

 - 🤝 Open to connecting with fellow developers & researchers and learning something new.